joe7575/techage_modpack/minecart/README.md

 - Minecarts run through unloaded areas (only the stations/hopper have to be loaded)
 - Extra Minecart privs for rail workers
 - Ingame documentation (German and English), based on the mod "doc"
+- API to register carts from other mods
+- chat command '/mycart <num>' to output cart state and location

 Technical Background